INVESTOR STREAM

 Risks

-Investing in startups carries higher risk than other forms of investment you may have considered like mutual funds, bonds, or stocks on a public stock market.
-Investments in startups are high risk, speculative, and should only be made if you feel comfortable risking your entire investment.
+Investing in private offerings (like those on Equivesto) carries higher risk than other forms of investment you may have considered like mutual funds, bonds, or stocks on a public stock market.
+Investments in private offerings are high risk, speculative, and should only be made if you feel comfortable risking your entire investment.

 Investing in anything carries with it some form of risk.
 Even the most risk adverse investments, like government bonds (loans from you to the government) do carry with them a small chance that the government could default on their loan, and you could lose your investment.
 Such a scenario happened in 2015, when Greece defaulted on some of its debt.